 BUS 354 High Performance Organizations (4 credit hours): High Performance Organizations (HPO) are identified with consistently high levels of profitability, productivity, quality, ROI, customer loyalty (retention), and employee loyalty (retention).
 Using case studies students examine the corporate philosophies, enlightened policies, core competencies, and best practices which characterize HPOs.
 Prerequisite: BUS 310.

 BUS 369 Global Business: (4 credit hours): Details strategies U.S. firms use to compete globally.
 Course will cover international competition, competitive advantage, international trade, international political economy, importing, exporting, licensing, foreign direct investment, and globalization.
-Prerequisite: BUS 130.
+Prerequisite: BUS 130 or BUS 132.

 BUS 375 Advertising Promotion (4 credit hours): Advertising, promotion, publicity, public relations, direct selling, and personal selling are processes for communication with current and prospective customers.
 Using problems and cases this course examines the marketing communication process, message development, media selection, management of the process, and evaluation of communication effects on consumer behavior.
 Prerequisite: BUS 330.